Philippe de La Guêpière: In Stuttgart

 At Ludwigsburg Palace, the alternate seat of the duke, La Guêpière was occupied in 1757–1758, in providing a court theater and in refurbishing the main block of the palace.
 Here the palace was not badly damaged in World War II.
 The theatre retains its stage machinery constructed under the direction of La Guêpière, the oldest surviving stage machinery preserved in Europe.
 The water pavilion Monrepos was built from 1755 and completed in 1764 [Hlawtsch 1991].

 Return to Paris

 He left Württemberg in 1768, with Schloss Solitude almost completed, to return to Paris, where he was one of the first architects to turn away from Rococo, developing his style towards the Goût grec the "Greek taste' that was the early forerunner of neoclassicism.
 His folio volume Recueil d'esquisses d'architecture was issued from Paris in 1765.

-La Guêpière was the architect of the neoclassical hôtel de ville of Montbéliard in Franche-Comté, where his patron Karl Eugen was stathouder.
-The corps de logis of the château was also rebuilt in more stylish and commodious fashion.
+La Guêpière was the architect of the neoclassical Hôtel de Ville in Montbéliard in Franche-Comté, where his patron Karl Eugen was stathouder.
+The corps de logis of the château was also rebuilt in a more stylish and commodious fashion.

 His works in France include interiors (since replaced) for the former bibliothèque Sainte-Geneviève.
 A pavilion to contain a menagerie at the Château de Sceaux, sometimes credited to him, was built by Jacques de La Guêpière.